Algorithmic canonical stratifications of simplicial complexes: Stratification

 \subsection{Properties}

-In the remainder of this section, we collect a few further observations concerning stratification.
-Our next result is the combinatorial avatar of the following fact concerning manifolds with boundary: given a compact smooth manifold $M$ with boundary $\partial M$, the inclusion $M - \partial M \to M$ is a homotopy equivalence because of the existence of a collar neighborhood of $\partial M$.
+In the remainder of this section, we collect a few further theoretical observations concerning stratification.
+None of these results will be needed for our implementation of the stratification algorithm in \S \ref{sec:st-alg}.
+Our first result is the combinatorial avatar of the following fact concerning manifolds with boundary: given a compact smooth manifold $M$ with boundary $\partial M$, the inclusion $M - \partial M \to M$ is a homotopy equivalence because of the existence of a collar neighborhood of $\partial M$.

 \begin{prp} Let $P$ be a finite $\delta$-admissible poset, let $G$ be its generic strata, and let $U \supset G$ be a cosieve in $P$ that contains $G$.
 Suppose that $(\LL_P)|_{U-G} = 0$.
 Then the inclusion $G \to U$ is cofinal. \end{prp} \begin{proof} Given $\sigma \in U$, let $l(\sigma)$ be the minimum length $l$ taken across all chains